jamalmohadinho/personal_portfolio/README.md

  **HTML, CSS, and JavaScript**

- The website is designed to showcase my portfolio, experience, and personal information in a clean, professional format.
+ The website is designed to showcase my portfolio, experience and personal information in a clean, professional format.

 ## Features
 - Simple and semantic HTML structure